 A cross trade is a transaction that CCTC executes between client accounts without using a broker in the middle.
 Cross trades present the risk that CCTC will benefit one client over another by executing the cross trade at a price different from the market price of the security.
 CCTC occasionally engages in cross-trade transactions between client accounts for fixed income trades to avoid paying brokerage markups and markdowns.
+Cross transactions are affected when CCTC considers the transaction to be in the best interests of both clients.
+Neither CCTC nor any related party receives any compensation in connection with such transactions.
 For all cross-trade transactions, CCTC obtains pricing from independent sources, documents these prices, and then uses the average of these prices to determine the value for each transaction.
-CCTC's Compliance Department and executive management monitor all cross-trading activity.
+CCTC's Compliance Department and Best Execution Committee monitor all cross-trading activity.